joshhhyy/gas/README.md

 # Project 2: GA Student Blog ('GAS')

+### Product Overview
+GAS is a site created with the intention of providing an easy, code-friendly blogging platform for GA students; linking their classmates and alumni in one blog to view each person's progress and experience throughout the course.

+Admins (Teachers and Course Producer) are given the power to add new students to existing and new classes as well as create future classes.

+Users, when signing up, can provide their Github, Slack and LinkedIn usernames to display the appropriate information from each social medium via their APIs.

-Why 'GAS'?
+####Why 'GAS'?

-General Assembly Students.
+'GAS' = 'General Assembly Students'.
 It's snappy.

 A: “Oi, what’s your GitHub account, dude?”

 B: “Fuck, it’s on GAS, you shitcunt.
 Look it up”

-### Product Overview
-GAS is a site created with the intention of providing an easy, code-friendly blogging platform for GA students; linking their classmates and alumni in one blog to view each person's progress and experience throughout the course.

-Admins (Teachers and Course Producer) are given the power to add new students to existing and new classes as well as create future classes.

-Users, when signing up, can provide their Github, Slack and LinkedIn usernames to display the appropriate information from each social medium via their APIs.

 ###Who is it for?